Does your seasonal busines face challenges managing cash flow? Learn how to prosper in the slow season.

 - Getting paid faster by using techniques to ensure your invoices get paid on time

-- Diversifying your offering to guarantee extra income
+- Diversifying your offering to reach new markets and guarantee extra income

-- Maintaining your costs to soften the blow
+- Maintaining your operating costs to soften the blow

 - Finding anchor clients to carry you through those tough months